Trans-Series Asymptotics of Solutions to the Degenerate Painlev\'{e} III Equation: A Case Study: Asymptotic Solution of the Direct Problem of Monodromy Theory

-Finally, in order to establish the asymptotic representation~\eqref{prpr2}, one has to estimate the unimodular function $\hat{\chi}_{k}(\widetilde{\Lambda})$ defined in the transformation $\mathfrak{F}_{11}$.
-Under the action of the transformation $\mathfrak{F}_{11}$, one re-writes Equation~\eqref{prcy55} as follows:
+Finally, in order to establish the asymptotic representation \eqref{prpr2}, one has to estimate the unimodular function $\hat{\chi}_{k}(\widetilde{\Lambda})$ defined in the transformation $\mathfrak{F}_{11}$.
+Under the action of the transformation $\mathfrak{F}_{11}$, one rewrites equation \eqref{prcy55} as follows:

-where $\daleth_{k}(\tau,\widetilde{\Lambda})$ is defined by Equations~\eqref{prcy56}--\eqref{prcy58}, and $\beth_{k}(\tau,\widetilde{\Lambda})$ is defined by Equation \eqref{prcy59}.
-The normalised solution of Equation~\eqref{prcy62}, that is, the one for which $\hat{\chi}_{k}(0) \! = \! \mathrm{I}$, is given by
+where $\daleth_{k}(\tau,\widetilde{\Lambda})$ is defined by equations \eqref{prcy56}--\eqref{prcy58}, and $\beth_{k}(\tau,\widetilde{\Lambda})$ is defined by equation \eqref{prcy59}.
+The normalised solution of equation \eqref{prcy62}, that is, the one for which $\hat{\chi}_{k}(0) \! = \! \mathrm{I}$, is given by

 In order to prove the required estimate for $\hat{\chi}_{k}(\widetilde{\Lambda})$, one uses the method of successive approximations, namely,

 with $\hat{\chi}^{(0)}_{k}(\widetilde{\Lambda}) \! \equiv \! \mathrm{I}$, to construct a Neumann series solution for $\hat{\chi}_{k}(\widetilde{\Lambda})$ ($\hat{\chi}_{k}(\widetilde{\Lambda}) \! := \! \lim_{m \to \infty} \hat{\chi}^{(m)}_{k} (\widetilde{\Lambda})$); in this instance, however, it suffices to estimate the matrix norm of the associated resolvent kernel.
 Via the above iteration argument, a calculation shows that, for $k \! = \! \pm 1$,